-MASON, Ohio (AP) — Construction of the roller coaster set to open next spring at Kings Island theme park is expected to generate millions of dollars in business for companies in Ohio.
+MASON, Ohio (AP) — Workers have installed the final piece of track on a roller coaster set to open this spring at Kings Island theme park in southwest Ohio.

-Kings Island officials say the ride will be the world's longest inverted steel roller coaster, with more than 4,000 feet of track and multiple inversions.
-It will reach speeds of up to 68 mph over the two-minute, 40-second ride.
+The $24 million "Banshee" coaster is described by the park as the world's longest inverted steel roller coaster.
+It will cover 4,124 feet of track and include seven inversions.
+The coaster will reach speeds of up to 68 mph over the two-minute, 40-second ride.